amarillion/fight-the-fluff/README.md

 # Tech stack and code re-use

-Our tech stack is: JavaScript/TypeScript, Phaser 3, webpack for bundling, and jest for unit testing.
+Our tech stack is: TypeScript, Phaser 3, webpack for bundling, and jest for unit testing.

 This game is mostly written from scratch, but I did re-use some code snippets from a few previous game jam entries.
 For example, the dialog system comes from [ldjam46](https://github.com/amarillion/ldjam46/), and the menu comes from [ldjam47](https://github.com/amarillion/ldjam47/)